sesam-community/sesam-py/README.md

 ### Uploading test data
 There is a `sesam convert` command which takes all the pipes with conditional embedded sources, and modifies the case alternative which corresponds to the current profile env (usually "test") so that it is not an embedded source, but rather an http_endpoint source.
 At the same time, it takes the entities found in the original embedded source and stores them in separate files under a new `testdata` directory.
 This command should be necessary to run only once.
 It can take a `-dump` option that will first backup the entire config into a zip file.

 When doing `sesam upload` or `sesam test`, the CLI will also upload testdata to any input pipes based on what it finds in a folder called `testdata`.

+### Using Profiles
+A profile file is a json file with the variables list as its content.
+The name has to follow "<profile>-env.json" convention.

+Profile files are applicable to `upload`, `download`, `status` commands.

+Default profile is 'test', thus, 'test-env.json' is the default profile file.
+It is expected to be at the same directory as the sesam CLI is executed from.
+To use any other profile, create a profile file and use `-profile` argument.

+e.g. Given that profile `profiles/prod-env.json` file exists, one can
+  * upload with `sesam upload -profile profiles/prod`
+  * download with `sesam download -profile profiles/prod`
+  * see status with `sesam status -profile profiles/prod`

 ## Installing

 You can either run the sesam.py script directly using python, or you can download and run a stand alone binary from [Github Releases](https://github.com/sesam-community/sesam-py/releases/).